azdanov/azdanov-web/README.md

 This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).

+This project is open for contribution but the source code itself uses a commercial template and is therefore not licensed under any open-source license.
+Forking this project as a base for your own projects is not permitted under the license of the original template.

 ## Learn more

 To learn more about the technologies used in this site template, see the following resources: